 When parenting as three or more, whether polyamorous or in a platonic co-parenting arrangement, it is essential to have a clear Co-Parenting Agreement to protect third or fourth non-legal parents as much as possible, negotiated with the support of an attorney knowledgeable about this specific and rapidly changing area of law.

-If polyamory is used against you in a child custody case, while we cannot represent you as your attorney, we can provide consultation and support and strategy to make sure you have culturally competent counsel who can make sure your adult romantic relationships aren’t used against you.
-Our Executive Director Diana Adams has been in a leader in these cases, representing clients and winning on these cases throughout New York State, and consulting on these cases nationwide.
+If polyamory is used against you in a child custody case, while we cannot represent you as your attorney, we may be able to provide consultation, support, or strategy to make sure you have culturally competent counsel who can make sure your adult romantic relationships aren’t used against you.
+Our Executive Director Diana Adams has been a leader in these cases, representing clients and winning on these cases throughout New York State, and consulting on these cases nationwide.

-For more information and specifics, you can read Diana's blog post for the LGBT Bar Association's Family Law Institute on What Polyamorous & Multi-Parent Families Should Do To Protect Their Rights
+More information on support for polyamorous families in Diana's article for the LGBTQ Bar Association's Family Law Institute on What Polyamorous & Multi-Parent Families Should Do To Protect Their Rights.